1 1/3 In Decimal Form

 The Significance of Repeating Decimals

-The repeating decimal 1.333... highlights an important aspect of converting fractions to decimals.
+The repeating decimal 1.In practice, 333... highlights an important aspect of converting fractions to decimals.
 Not all fractions result in terminating decimals (decimals that end).
 Some produce repeating decimals, also known as recurring decimals.
-These decimals have a sequence of digits that repeat infinitely.
+Worth adding: these decimals have a sequence of digits that repeat infinitely.
 This is a characteristic of fractions whose denominators have prime factors other than 2 and 5 (the prime factors of 10).
-Since 3 is a prime factor of the denominator in 4/3, we get a repeating decimal.
+Since 3 is a prime factor of the denominator in 4/3, we get a repeating decimal Took long enough..

 Real-World Applications of 1.333...